SummaryRead the full fact sheet

 - the severity of the speech disorder

-- the person's ability to concentrate on the program
+- the child's ability to concentrate on the program

-- the person's ability to understand what is expected
+- the child’s ability to understand what is expected

-- the commitment of the person and their family to support the program
+- the commitment of the child and their family to support the program

 - the need to create a supportive environment.

-People with a diagnosis of CAS may take time to show improvements in their speech and language.
-They will need to participate in an intensive therapy program for a number of years.
-Frequent sessions with a speech pathologist will help.
+Children with a diagnosis of CAS may take time to show improvements in their speech and language.

 Speech pathology strategies for CAS